Utsob-Bin-Bari/NoteIt/Thinking.md

   coding styles.
 * Add project structure to the README.md file

-# Commit 5: Create simple page, Implement Navigation.
+# Commit 5: Create simple page, Implement Navigation
 * All Pages are created with simple text.
 * Stack Navigator has been used to navigate between them.

+# Commit 6: Create App Context to implement Dark and Light Theme
+* It's a really simple state to manage so I will use useContext here.
+* I can integrated it in Redux store also.
+But let's have some fun.